ShervanGharari/candex/README.md

 # Candex: CAtchment NetcDf EXtractor
-This package allows you to extract and aggregate the relevant values from a cfconventions compliant netcdf files given a certain shapefile.
+This package allows you to extract and aggregate the relevant values from a cfconventions compliant netcdf files given shapefiles.